AbolfazlKameli/AbolfazlKameli/README.md

 ## About Me
 My name is Abolfazl Kameli and I have been working in the field of server side programming for two years.
 In my personal life, i like to stick to my goals and work hard to achieve them.
-I enjoy learning new computer topics and am eager to gain more knowledge in my working field
+I enjoy learning new computer topics and am eager to gain more knowledge in my working field.

 - 💬 Ask me about **Python, Django and Linux**